kmanu15/EV-Subsidies-Research/README.md

-# EV Subsidies and Income Distribution in Washington State
+# EV Subsidies and Income Distribution in Washington
 This research paper examines the distribution of electric vehicle subsidies across income groups in Washington state, assessing potential equity concerns and policy implications.

 ## 📄 Paper